Only-IceSoul/react-native-painter/README.md

 <br>

-The percentageValue property refers to the fact that the values will be multiplied by the size of the view.
+The percentageValue property refers to the fact that the Origin will be multiplied by the size of the view.

 | Name | type | default |
 | --- | --- | --- |